About Self-portraits Project

 Alicia Candiani, as project director, travels and works with artists and students from diverse races, ages and latitudes as well in different stages of their artistic careers.
 Each group produces a set of self-portraits including Alicia’s portrait who continues to develop a self-portrait in each of the places that she travels.
 Sessions have also co-directors, usually an artist from the host institution.
 In addition, there are some guest artists who have not participated in the sessions but have been invited to join the project.

-The Kansas City Session (September-October 2011, 8th Session) hosted by the Kansas City Art Institute, is the last of a series that started in 2006 at the Pilar i Joan Miró Foundation in Palma de Mallorca (1st Session:September/06) and the University of Castilla-La Mancha, Cuenca Campus (2nd Session: October/06) both in Spain.
+The Alfred Session [10th-2018] is an special project among the Self-Portrait series that started in 2006 at the Pilar i Joan Miró Foundation in Palma de Mallorca (1st Session:September/06) and the University of Castilla-La Mancha, Cuenca Campus (2nd Session: October/06) both in Spain.
 In June 2007 the 3rd Session took place in Buenos Aires city at Proyecto´ace.
 The Fourth Session was at Grafikens Hus in Mariefred, Sweden in October/November 2007 while the Fifth Session took place in Atelier Presse Papier, Trois Rivieres, Canada in September 2008.
-The Sixth Session was hosted by the Atelier Livre and the 23 Cidade de Porto Alegre Art Festival in Porto Alegre, Brazil during July 2009 and the 7th Session was developed at MTG Gallery in collaboration with University of Alaska in Anchorage, Alaska during October 2010.
+The Sixth Session was hosted by the Atelier Livre and the 23 Cidade de Porto Alegre Art Festival in Porto Alegre, Brazil during July 2009 , the 7th Session was developed at MTG Gallery in collaboration with University of Alaska in Anchorage, Alaska during October 2010.
+Kansas City Art Institute hosted the 8th while the 9th was in Montclair State University, New Jersey USA.
+The 10th Session is being developped at the NYSCC in Alfred University, New York State, USA.

 Comments are closed.